lmc2179/lmc2179.github.io/drafts/top_trains.md

 * **Seasonal:** The cyclic behavior - in our example of month-level data, this is the 12 month cycle.
 The **M** in in **M**STL comes from the fact that it supports multiple seasonalities (ie, daily _and_ monthly).
 * **Residual:** Everything left over.
 In theory, this is just normally distributed noise.
 In practice, examining the residuals helps us understand where the model doesn't fit well.

-It's easy to calculate this decomposition in statsmodels:
+It's easy to calculate this decomposition in statsmodels, and plot the different components:

 ```python
 res = MSTL(l_train_peak_df['num_passengers'], periods=(12)).fit()